PhilipPartsch/Howto-Sphinx/docs/tickets_example.rst

 **Answer:**

-Here is an implmentation of the feature.
+Here is an implementation of the feature.

-It is not covering the needs_global_options, but to do so, is straight forward.
+It is not covering the `needs_global_options`, but to do so, is straight forward.
 So I focused to set it manually in the following needs.

 .. example::